Man that was supposed to be picked up by plane that crashed shares his story - NewsBreak

 West Virginia island to be featured on ‘Ghost Hunters’

-A supposedly haunted island on the Ohio River in West Virginia will soon be the feature of an episode of the show "Ghost Hunters," say reports.
+PARKERSBURG, W.Va.
+(WTRF) — A supposedly haunted island on the Ohio River in West Virginia will soon be the feature of an episode of the show, “Ghost Hunters,” say reports.
+Blennerhassett Island Historical State Park outside of Parkersburg in Wood County has long been rumored to have paranormal activity.
+Ghost children wandering in the mansion […]

 Here’s an update on the animals seized from a Bellaire, Ohio hoarding situation

-Note: UPDATE (2:19 p.m. on Tuesday, Oct.
-18, 2022) – The Ohio State Highway Patrol has identified the two victims of a Marietta, Ohio plane crash.
-45-year-old Eric Seevers, of Parkersburg, West Virginia, and 49-year-old Timothy Gifford, of Orient, Ohio, were both killed in the crash.
-UPDATE: (10:37 a.m.
-Tuesday, Oct.
-18, 2022) – The Ohio […]